Property & Casualty (doi.sc.gov/PC)

-- Insurers establishing rates and rules for a product must still comply with the law.
+Insurers establishing rates and rules for an exempt product must still comply with the law.
 The fact that a filing may be "Exempt" simply means that it does not need to be filed; the laws still apply.
 The Department recommends that a filing be prepared and maintained by the insurer in a file that we refer to as a "Desk File".
 When conducting examinations, the Department may ask for such a file.
 Also, from time to time, the Department may survey insurers concerning rate levels.
 Filings made to the Department will be stamped "Exempt".
 This is to indicate that the Department did receive the filing.
-Please see Regulation 69-64.
+Please see Regulation 69-64 for additional detail.

 - Bulletin 2004-08: ALIR Registration

 - Bulletin 2004-09: P&C Modernization Act